 - Provide a first aid kit and have trained first aid officers available.

-- Provide appropriate safety gear (e.g. hats, gloves, reflective vests).
+- Provide appropriate safety gear, such as hats, gloves and reflective vests.

 Health and safety awareness in the workplace